GetStream/stream-chat-android/docusaurus/docs/Android/02-client/03-messages.md

 }
 ```

-> To learn more about channels you can visit [Querying Channels](/client-sdk-querying-channels)
+Learn more about querying channels on the [Channels](./02-channels.md) page.

 ### Searching for Pinned Messages

-Stream Chat also provides a search filter in case if you need to display more than 10 pinned messages in a specific channel.
+You can also use a search filter if you need to display more than 10 pinned messages in a specific channel.

 ```kotlin
 val request = SearchMessagesRequest(